top of page

 FUNDAMENTAL THESIS:

-Humans are driven by unconscious emotions and life conditions → Self-knowledge is crucial for a good life → A good life is a meaningful life and is based on love, work, and health.
+Humans are driven by unconscious emotions and existential conditions → Awareness is the precondition for a good life → A good life is a meaningful life, anchored in love, work, and health.

 SELF-AWARENESS – A HIDDEN COMPETITIVE ADVANTAGE